seo-beomseok/MLM/README.md

 - The slides explaining MLM can be found <a href="files/MLM_slides.pdf">here</a>

-- The python codes for MLM and an example of using it can be found in codes folder.
+- The python codes for MLM and an example of using it can be found in <a href="codes/">codes</a> folder.
 ---

 <h1 class="title toc-ignore">Overview</h1>